NilPointer-Software/bdfd-wiki/src/guides/sharecode.md

 # Share code
-*"Share code"* is a feature which let's users to share their all bot codes to an another bot.
+*"Share code"* is a feature that lets users share a copy of their entire bot.

 ## Creating a share code
 Here is how you can create your own bot share code -